 One of America's most famous college towns is Ann Arbor, Michigan (population just over 115,000).
 It is home to the University of Michigan, whose 40,000 students dominate the town (in a nice way) culturally, economically, and demographically.
 The city has strict zoning regulations which make life difficult for developers but result in an extremely pleasant small town environment.
 Many alumni and midwesterners choose it to be their retirement community for these reasons.

 The downtown is vital and varied.
 The downtown is widely used by surrounding communities as the center for dining out, entertainment, and artistic performances, There are music stores, sidewalk cafes, bars, bookstores, and shops.
 Sports fans can cheer the Big 10 sports events held in Ann Arbor.
 Its name supposedly comes from a combination of the wives of the city's founders (both named Ann), and for the many groves of trees throughout the city.
-Photos of Liberty Street and the Nichols Arboretum courtesy of Wikipedia and photographers Traveler100 and Pentawing.
+Photo of Michigan Union on Central Campus in the Fall of 2009, courtesy of Wikipedia and AndrewHome (public domain); photo of Exterior of the Gerald R. Ford Presidential Library, spring, courtesy of Wikipedia (public domain).

 Watch this short Youtube video prepared by Pure Michigan: